VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 - [Entity](https://doc.stride3d.net/latest/en/api/Stride.Engine.Entity.html): A game object that represents an entity in the scene and aggregates multiple EntityComponents.
 - [EntityComponent](https://doc.stride3d.net/latest/en/api/Stride.Engine.EntityComponent.html): A base component that defines the behavior or properties of an entity.
 Other components inherit from this class.
 - [RigidbodyComponent](https://doc.stride3d.net/latest/en/api/Stride.Physics.RigidbodyComponent.html): A component that enables physics interactions for an entity.
-- **Graphics Compositor**: A component that organizes how scenes are rendered in the Stride engine.
+- [Graphics Compositor](https://doc.stride3d.net/latest/en/manual/graphics/graphics-compositor/index.html): A component that organizes how scenes are rendered in the Stride engine.
-- **3D Camera**: A camera that allows viewing the scene from different angles.
+- [Camera](https://doc.stride3d.net/latest/en/manual/graphics/cameras/index.html): A camera that allows viewing the scene from different angles.
-- **3D Camera Controller**: A script that enables basic camera movement using keyboard and mouse inputs.
+- [Camera Controller](https://doc.stride3d.net/latest/en/tutorials/csharpintermediate/third-person-camera.html): A script that enables basic camera movement using keyboard and mouse inputs.
-- **3D Primitive**: A basic 3D model, such as a capsule, cube, or sphere.
+- [3D Primitive](https://doc.stride3d.net/latest/en/api/Stride.Graphics.GeometricPrimitives.GeometricPrimitive.Cube.html): A basic 3D model, such as a capsule, cube, or sphere.
 - **Collider**: A component that defines the shape of an entity for physics interactions.
 - **Physics Engine**: A system that simulates physical interactions between entities in the scene.
 - **Profiler**: A tool that monitors performance metrics like frames per second (FPS) and memory usage.